jcbrtl/deep_learning/README.md

 ## TODO
 - [ ] Copy personal notes
 - [ ] Sort content in TODO folder
+- [ ] Add documentation for unscramble game

 ## Repository Structure
 This repository is built using [nbdev](https://nbdev.fast.ai/).
 The library folder is `dl` nothing important will be done here.
 Also, the notebooks folder is `deep_learning/nbs`.